I found this in a cookbook and changed it to my taste. It is very good and healthy too. Perfect during the hot summer! My baby girl loves it.

 Happy Birthday to Me Eclairs and Puffs!

-8 tablespoons (4 ounces) unsalted butter
+8 tablespoons (4 ounces) unsalted butter1 cup water

 ¼ teaspoon sea salt